williamslab/ped-sim/README.md

 reproducing individual from generation 1, branch 1 as one of their parents.
-However, because the specification is separated for the two branches and includes only branch number 1, these branches are the offspring of two different founder spouses and are thus half-siblings.
+However, because the specification is separated for the two branches and includes only branch number 1, these branches are the offspring of two different founder spouses and thus contain half-siblings.
 In consequence, the ultimate descendants in generation 4 are a mix of (full) first cousins and half-second cousins.